 Although the increase in quarter SCC was modest for most of the NAS species observed in the current study, the widespread nature of these intramammary pathogens can still result in sizeable increases in the bulk tank somatic cell count due to a large number of quarters infected in a given herd.
 Schukken et al. (2009) found that the percentage contribution of NASM IMI to the total number of somatic cells in bulk tank milk was 17.9% for herds with a BTSCC less than 200,000 cells/mL, considerably greater than the contribution from infections with “major mastitis pathogens” in those herds.
 The high quarter-level prevalence of NASM (26%, Condas et al., 2017; 26%, De Visscher et al., 2016; 11.4%, Rowe et al., 2019; 33%, Wuytack et al., 2020) means that taken as a whole, intramammary infections with these bacteria can still negatively affect the overall income of a dairy by preventing producers from achieving quality premiums.
-Schukken et al. point out that in particular, in “herds striving for a low BMSCC [<200,000 cells/mL],” where major mastitis pathogens have already been controlled, IMI due to NASM are the next target in sight to further improve udder health.
+Schukken et al. point out that in particular, in “herds striving for a low BMSCC [<200,000 cells/mL],” where major mastitis pathogens have already been controlled, IMI due to NASM are the next target to further improve udder health.
 These findings are even more applicable today, as the average somatic cell count [for dairies in the U.S.] continues to decline and more dairies are achieving a low BTSCC.
 In the U.S., the milk-weighted geometric BTSCC mean decreased from 227,000 cells/mL in 2009 to 171,000 cells/mL in 2019 (USDA-APHIS, 2021).
+The cohort of herds enrolled in this study fit this characteristics, with an average BTSCC of x (median = x , range = x to x)

 In the observed data, SCS for quarters with an IMI due to S. chromogenes and S. aureus had significant overlap; this was similar to work by Woudstra et. al (2022), who reported quarter-level SCC by Staph. species on one dairy in Sweden.
 Additionally, Supré et al. (2011) found that S. chromogenes, S. simulans, and S. xylosus induced an increase quarter SCC comparable with that of Staphylococcus aureus for 3 farms in the Netherlands, while controlling for DIM, parity, milk production, and herd; more recent research from the same group (Valckenier et al., 2021) found that the SCC from quarters with a persistent IMI due to S. chromogenes was comparable to SCC of quarters infected with a major pathogen such as S. aureus.
 However, in the current study, this overlap in effect on SCC was no longer apparent for the least square means estimates of quarters infected with S. aureus and S. chromogenes, which accounted for the effects of DIM and repeated observations.